Doctor0Evil/Code-Command/policy/invariants/code-command-invariants.md

   - Import or require external crates/libraries not defined within Code‑Command.
   - Reference external SaaS APIs or proprietary SDKs as dependencies.
 - Code MAY:
-  - Use standard libraries for Rust/JS/CPP.
+  - Use standard libraries for Rust/JS/CPP (or any allowed language).
   - Use internal modules (for example, `mod core`, `crate::invariants`, local `./` imports).

 **Validation Sketch:**